banner

 }

-mView is assigned in the setView method of ViewRootImpl, and the assigned object is the instance of DecorView.
+mView is assigned in the setView method of ViewRootImpl, and the object assigned is an instance of DecorView.
 In the onPresses method of ViewPostImeInputStage, the key event is passed to the DecorView through the dispatchKeyEvent method.

 dispatchKeyEvent#

 In this method, the Window.Callback object is first obtained, and then its dispatchKeyEvent is called to continue processing.
-If the callback is null, the parent class's same-name method is called for processing.
+If the callback is null, the parent class's method with the same name is called to process it.
 Finally, the window's onKeyDown and onKeyUp methods are also called.
-It is worth noting that both Activity and Dialog implement the methods of the Window.Callback interface by default, so the event will be passed to Activity or Dialog.
+It is important to note that both Activity and Dialog implement the methods of the Window.Callback interface by default, so the events will be passed to Activity or Dialog.

 public boolean dispatchKeyEvent(KeyEvent event) {